saachok/dbb-test-task/README.md

 It contains REACT_APP_ACCESS_TOKEN for a new account that was created for testing.
 You can replace it with your own token.

-To get access token for your account go to [Dropbox API](https://dropbox.github.io/dropbox-api-v2-explorer/#check_app) and authorize with Google credentials provided below:
+To get access token for your account go to [Dropbox API](https://dropbox.github.io/dropbox-api-v2-explorer/#check_app) and authorize with your account.
+Here is credentials for test Dropbox account:

-email:      dbb.test.task.dropbox@gmail.com\
+Email: dbb.test.task.dropbox@gmail.com\
-password:   DBB_Test_Task
+Password: DBB_Test_Task

 After successfully auth with Google return to [Dropbox API](https://dropbox.github.io/dropbox-api-v2-explorer/#check_app) and press `Get Token` button.\
 Then copy created string with an access token.\